blueteam0ps/AllthingsTimesketch/README.md

 That is it. :)

 <b>Tags file for faster triage</b>
-Use the following tags file to get most out of TS https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/tags.yaml
+.Use the following tags file to get most out of TS https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/tags.yaml